 Movie Playing Cards: 5 of Spades – George Walsh

-But back to George Walsh.
-Born in 1889, he followed his older brother Raoul into pictures in the mid-1910s, having originally planned to be an attorney (he attended, however briefly, Fordham and Georgetown).
+But back to our subject.
+Born in 1889, George Frederick Walsh followed his older brother Raoul (né Albert Edward) into pictures in the mid-1910s, having originally planned to be an attorney (he attended, however briefly, Fordham and Georgetown).
 He also attended New York’s High School of Commerce, where he graduated in 1911, and where he was a versatile athlete: baseball, track, cross country, swimming, rowing.
 This experience would stand him in good stead, at least in the Hollywood short run — certainly better than whatever he learned about commerce or pre-law.

 I don’t know what drew George to pictures in the first place, but it’s easy to imagine him being lured by the stories his brother told.
 Raoul had backed into pictures after working as a cowboy; his horsemanship had landed him a stage job, riding a galloping horse on a treadmill for a touring company of The Clansman.
 From that he got the acting bug, forgetting all about cowpunching.
 He wound up in New York making westerns (mostly) for Pathe, then followed D.W.
 Griffith to California.
 He loved the freewheeling fun of making pictures in those days, and he surely must have painted an enticing picture for George — “With your looks and athletic ability, you’re a natural for this stuff.”
 Hal Erickson at AllMovie.com says that George joined Raoul at Reliance-Mutual in 1914, but according to the IMDB, George’s first picture was an indeterminate bit in The Birth of a Nation for D.W.
 Griffith.
 Or more likely a series of bits; Griffith was economical in his use of extras, and George may well have been one of those who saw himself on screen fighting on both sides of a battle.
 Raoul played John Wilkes Booth in Birth, but was already on his way to a director’s career (it would extend to 1964; Raoul Walsh remains a favorite director among critics and historians).

 Things didn’t go well for Ben-Hur in Italy.
-Sets weren’t ready, equipment wasn’t available.
+Sets weren’t ready, equipment wasn’t available, crews couldn’t speak English, supervisors couldn’t speak Italian.
 Matters began in a state of disorganization and degenerated into hopeless chaos.
 June Mathis, ostensibly the production supervisor as well as scriptwriter, was barred from the set by director Charles Brabin — not that there was much set to bar her from.
-While construction dawdled along, the company adjourned to Anzio to shoot the sea battle; Brabin sat around drinking wine and regaling the crew with longwinded stories while underlings haggled with local bureaucrats, and hundreds of extras idled sweltering on the beach.
+While construction dawdled along, the company adjourned to Anzio to shoot the sea battle; Brabin sat around guzzling wine and regaling the crew with long-winded stories while underlings haggled with local bureaucrats, and hundreds of extras idled sweltering on the beach.
 When cameras finally rolled, everything went wrong.

 Well, I needn’t go on; you can get the whole story from Brownlow.
-By autumn of 1924, the newly-formed MGM had inherited this mess, and L.B.
-Mayer and Irving Thalberg took drastic measures.
+By autumn of 1924, the newly-formed MGM had inherited this mess, and the new bosses, L.B.
+Mayer and Irving Thalberg, took drastic action.
 Brabin was fired because his footage was awful.
 June Mathis was fired because she had been the supposed supervisor of this fiasco, and had insisted on shooting in Rome in the first place.
-And George Walsh was fired because Mathis had hired him — besides, MGM wanted to build up their rising star Ramon Novarro.
-Walsh and Bushman (one of the few survivors of the purge) read about the changes in the newspapers.
+And George Walsh was fired because Mathis had hired him — besides, MGM wanted to build up their rising star Ramon Novarro, and since Walsh hadn’t yet appeared on film it would cost only the price of a ticket home to get rid of him.
+Walsh and Bushman (who was one of the few survivors of the purge) read about the changes in the newspapers.
+The whole company — what was left of it — was ordered back to California at once, where Mayer and Thalberg could keep a close eye on things.

-It was a bitter pill for George.
+It was all a bitter pill for George.
 “You know, Frank,” he told Bushman, “I felt this was going to happen.
 But to leave me over here for so long, to let me die in pictures — and then to change me!”
-Because MGM, in damage control mode, kept mum about the state of the production and the reasons for such sweeping changes, the impression was left that George simply couldn’t cut it — just as everyone expected.
+Because MGM, in damage-control mode, kept mum about the state of the production and the reasons for such sweeping changes, the impression was left that George simply couldn’t cut it — just as everyone had suspected.

 Could he have cut it?
 Maybe, maybe not.
 June Mathis shrugged off her own dismissal, saying her chief regret was for Walsh: “I had complete faith in his ability to play Ben-Hur,” she told Photoplay.
 “I realize many other people did not believe in him, but the same thing occurred when I selected Rudolph Valentino for the role of Julio in The Four Horsemen.
 Valentino justified himself, and I am confident that Mr. Walsh would have done the same thing.
 Actually, he was given no opportunity to succeed or fail.
 He was withdrawn without a chance.
 Indeed, Mr. Novarro was in Rome for three days before Mr. Walsh was notified that he had been succeeded in the leading role.”
 Nevertheless, in Hollywood — then as now — image was everything.
 George slunk home a “failure”, even though he had not faced the cameras for so much as a frame of film.

 He didn’t exactly “die in pictures”, but in an age where a star was expected to appear in a new picture several times a year — even every few weeks — George Walsh was off the screen from December 1923 to October ’25.
+He might as well have moved to Tibet and become a hermit.
 He had lost momentum, and he never really got it back.
 His vehicles continued as they had before, with titles like American Pluck, The Kick-Off, Striving for Fortune and His Rise to Fame, but the scripts were more formulaic than ever, the productions cheaper and more slapdash, the companies increasingly fly-by-night.
 The kid was looking less clever than he once had; more important, he was no longer a kid.
 His last starring vehicle was the inaptly named Inspiration (1928), which Variety termed “for second run houses in not too particular neighborhoods.”

 After the coming of sound Walsh made a few movies, but was never again top-billed.
 Supporting roles (often in brother Raoul’s pictures like Me and My Gal, The Bowery and Under Pressure) slid into bits — like this one in Cecil B. DeMille’s Cleopatra (1934), as a courier bringing Antony (Henry Wilcoxon) and Cleopatra (Claudette Colbert) the bad news that Octavian is on the march.
 After Raoul’s Klondike Annie and a couple of Poverty Row westerns in 1936, George decided to call it a day in pictures, and retired from the screen to work as a racehorse trainer for the Hollywood horsey set.